 How much does CompTIA A+ cost?

-RoleMath's captured official voucher rows show $274 per exam as of 2026-06-13, and A+ requires Core 1 and Core 2.
+The official page lists a voucher price of $274 per exam as of 2026-06-13, and A+ requires Core 1 and Core 2.
 That makes the exam-fee floor $548 before prep, retakes, or other costs.
 Re-check CompTIA before paying.

 Does CompTIA A+ require experience?